charlyoleg2/parametrix/pkg/designix-uis/README.md

 Presentation
 ------------

-*designix-uis* is the static server of *design-ui*.
-It is a *nodejs* package for distribution the static website *design-ui*.
+*designix-uis* is the static server of *designix-ui*.
+It is a *nodejs* package for distribution the static website *designix-ui*.
 On top of the web content, it provides a mini static-web-server.

 Requirements